Presbyterian Church of Ghana: The Church and education

 Education is an integral part of the church's responsibility to the communities it operates in.
 In general, Ghanaian Presbyterians have a high educational attainment.
 Together with Ghanaian Anglicans, Methodists and Roman Catholics - Christian denominations that also prioritize higher education, Presbyterians in Ghana were historically disproportionately represented in the upper ranks of government, industry, academia and the professional occupations.
 The church is the proprietor of more than 2400 basic schools including 487 kindergarten and nursery schools, 984 primary schools and 399 junior high schools.
 The church has 30 senior high schools, 40 private schools, 6 vocational institutions, 5 teacher training colleges, 2 research centres, 4 nursing training colleges and 5 training centres for pastors and laity.
 In 2003, the church started a university known as the Presbyterian University College.
 It is located at Abetifi-Kwahu in the Eastern region of Ghana.

+In 2024, it was announced that the denomination had reached 1,366,375 members in 2023.

+In 2025, the General Assembly Report stated that the denomination had grown to 1,469,767 members in 2024, following a net increase of 103,392 new members that year.